The Minute Man

 ROUND THE WORLD.

-“No ceremony was needed to unveil the statue,” the April 20, 1875 edition of The Boston Journal reported in its extensive coverage of the Centennial day activities.
-“It stood in bold relief covered only by the canopy of heaven, touched only by the April breeze which waved on it.”
+“No ceremony was needed to unveil the statue...” the April 20, 1875 edition of The Boston Journal reported in its extensive coverage of the Centennial day activities, “... it stood in bold relief covered only by the canopy of heaven, touched only by the April breeze which waved on it.”

 In 1975, the statue was removed to fabricate a duplicative cast.
 To commemorate the Bicentennial of the Battle of Concord, a second time capsule was installed with microfilm containing images of letters, photographs, and scrapbooks made by Girl Scouts; a cassette tape with “The Sounds of Concord”; an American flag; a Bicentennial flag; military patches; Girl Scout pins, and money.